Working Tax Credits are available to eligible individuals who earn below a certain threshold, including those who are self-employed.

 You can get Working Tax Credits if:

-- you’re aged from 16 to 24 and have a child or a qualifying disability
+- got or were entitled to the severe disability premium in the last month, and you’re still eligible for it aged from 16 to 24 and have a child or a qualifying disability

 Additional Criteria for Working Tax Credits When You’re Self-Employed